Connerhaar/CSE212-Final-Project/Final_Project/2-Linked_Lists.md

     current_node = self.tail
     # This loops until the current node is equal to the value
     while current != value:
-        # You can then do any action throuh each loop
+        # You can then do any action through each loop
         print(current.data)
         # This will set the current node as the node
         # previous to the node you were at previously